2023 Most Popular Crafts, Folk Art & Artisanry Associate Degree Schools

 Most Popular Schools for an Associate in Crafts, Folk Art & Artisanry

-Our analysis found Hocking College to be the most popular school for crafts, folk art and artisanry students who want to pursue a associate degree in the United States.
-Located in the distant town of Nelsonville, Hocking Technical College is a public college with a small student population.
+Our 2023 rankings named Hocking College the most popular school in the United States for crafts, folk art and artisanry students working on their associate degree.
+Located in the town of Nelsonville, Hocking Technical College is a public college with a small student population.

 Women make up 88% of the folk art majors at the school.